 and live music venues cater to the travel crowd.
 The cheapest

-guesthouses are bare to say the least and it is worth extra money
+guesthouses are bare to say the least, and it is perhaps worth

-but don't expect to get much real local flavour.
+accommodation in Jakarta, but don't expect to get much real local

 Jalan Jaksa is actually the name of a single street but a wider area around the road has started catering to budget travellers; the street was once frequented by students studying at the Jakarta Law Academy, which is perhaps the origin of the areas youthful vibe.
-It is a friendly and cheap area good for those travelling on a shoestring who want to save their money for attractions and activities and don't mind simple sleeping arrangements.
+It is a friendly and cheap area, good for those travellers who want to save their money for attractions and activities and don't mind simple sleeping arrangements.